lucaswiman/lucaswiman.github.io/_posts/2025-01-02-teaching-transformers-arithmetic.md

 ## Reproducing the results

-One very cool thing about this research is that it's extremely modest in terms of GPU hardware required, and could probably even train on a CPU.
+One cool thing about this paper is that it's fairly modest in terms of GPU hardware required, and could probably even train on a CPU.
 The models are mostly quite small, and I was able to (partly) reproduce the addition results on my 8GB Nvidia 4060 GPU.

 ![image.png]((/images/2025-01-02-teaching-transformers-arithmetic_files/paper-hyperparameters.png)